GGolbik/LaTeXBookTemplate/README.md

     * a new file in [base/glossary](https://github.com/GGolbik/GGLaTeXBookTemplate/tree/master/base/glossary).
 The name of the file must be the language code e.g. **FR** for French + the file extension **.tex**
 * Syntax: base/glossary/&lt;language code&gt;.tex

+## Table of Contents
+* You can define the indent of the sections in [config/layout.tex](https://github.com/GGolbik/GGLaTeXBookTemplate/blob/master/config/layout.tex). (see line 200)

 ## Enable / Disable Sections
 You can decide to include or exclude the below sections.
 By default all sections are included.
 If you wish to exclude a section you have to replace `true` with `false` in [config/config.tex](https://github.com/GGolbik/GGLaTeXBookTemplate/blob/master/config/config.tex) for the desired section. (see line 9-19 + 22-23)
 * Title Page